Grants

 Summer Pell

 Students, who did not receive their full Pell Grant in the fall or spring semesters, may be eligible for the remaining Pell for the summer term.
-Additionally, students who have received full-time Pell Grant in both fall and spring may be eligible to receive a Pell Grant in the summer if they enroll at least half-time and have lifetime Pell eligibility remaining.
+Additionally, students who have received full-time Pell Grant in both fall and spring may be eligible to receive a Pell Grant in the summer if they enroll at least half-time and have remaining lifetime Pell eligibility.
 Students must ensure that they complete the FAFSA for the upcoming year and submit all requested verification documents.
 Students must meet all eligibility requirements for the Summer Pell Grant by the last day of registration which is referred to as the semester’s full-term census date.

 Supplemental Educational Opportunity Grant (SEOG)

 The SEOG Program provides need-based grants to help low-income undergraduate students finance the cost of postsecondary education.
-SEOG Grants are funded by federal and institutional sources and are available on a first come first served basis.
+SEOG grants are funded by federal and institutional sources and are available on a first-come first-served basis.
 Priority is given to students who receive a Federal Pell Grant.

-The amount of your awards depends on:
+- The amount of your awards depends on:

-• When you applied and completed your FAFSA application
+- When you applied and completed your FAFSA application

-• Expected Family Contribution (EFC) – your financial need based on the FAFSA application
+- Student Aid Index (SAI) – your financial need based on the FAFSA application

-• Status as a full-time or part-time student
+- Status as a full-time or part-time student

-• Your admitting campus
+- Your admitting campus

-• The availability of funds
+- The availability of funds

 Students must file a Free Application for Federal Student Aid (FAFSA) as part of the application process for a Supplemental Educational Opportunity Grant.
 If you are selected for Verification, please be advised you are expected to satisfy or complete your requirements by a specific deadline that can found under our Verification Policy page under the “Consequences and Deadlines” section.